ssebs/ssebs-www/content/blog/minimacropad.md

 - `Press("enter")`

 ## Writing C
 I'm familiar with the C programming language, but haven't really used it all that much.
 I followed some arduino tutorials and got my code to recognize when a button was pressed.
-Once that was done, I made a list of Macros that you can run, and hard coded what they did in C.
+Once that was done, I made a list of Macros that you could run, and hard coded what they did in C.

 I was able to get it working after adding some time delays between each key press.
 Once I had my prototype up and running, I was feeling pretty excited!
 There was one problem though, it was really annoying to write C every time I wanted to change what a Macro did.